sindresorhus/gulp-rev/readme.md

 const rev = require('gulp-rev');

 gulp.task('default', () =>
-	// by default, gulp would pick `assets/css` as the base,
+	// By default, Gulp would pick `assets/css` as the base,
 	// so we need to set it explicitly: gulp.src(['assets/css/*.css', 'assets/js/*.js'], {base: 'assets'})
 		.pipe(gulp.dest('build/assets'))  // copy original assets to build dir